endlessm/eos-image-builder/README.md

-Keeping with the design that the core is simple and the meat is kept under customization, the publish stage does nothing more than call into hooks kept in `customization/publish`.
+Keeping with the design that the core is simple and the meat is kept under customization, the publish stage does nothing more than call into customization hooks kept in `publish`.
 As publishing requirements vary from host to host, we maintain a different script per each build host.

 Each script should take the output of `${EOB_OUTDIR}` and push it to the